Kingston station (Ontario): K&P Inner Station

 Kingston's Inner Station, constructed as the southern terminus of the former Kingston and Pembroke Railway, is not part of the CN system.
 It served passengers on the now-abandoned Kingston-Renfrew line, assumed by the Canadian Pacific Railway in 1913 and largely defunct by the 1950s.
 The canopy and platform next to the station was demolished after the station closed; as well tracks to the south were removed.

 The Bay of Quinte Railway, a local carrier acquired by Canadian Northern Railway, had running rights on K&P tracks from Harrowsmith to Kingston, giving the city access to all three systems.
 The K&P tracks no longer exist.
 Due to its prime location at 209 Ontario Street in downtown Kingston (44°13′45″N 76°28′49″W), the historic Inner Station remains open, maintained as a tourist information centre after restoration.

 CN passenger service in downtown Kingston existed briefly from Hanlon's Depot (now a restaurant, PJ Murphy's) but never used the K&P station.

+Services

+VIA Rail Kingston is served by all trains on Via Rail's Toronto-Montreal corridor, and all trains on its Toronto-Ottawa corridor, with one exception (Train 646).

+All westbound VIA trains that stop in Kingston are Toronto (Union Station) bound.
+All eastbound trains that stop here are either Montréal bound or Ottawa bound.

+On the Montreal/Toronto corridor it services trains 60, 61, 62, 63, 64, 65, 66, 67, 68, 69, 668, and 669.

+On the Ottawa/Toronto corridor it services trains 641, 41, 643, 43, 45, 40, 50, 52, 53, 47, 644, 42, 645, 55, 44, 46, 647, 59, 54, and 48.